Nervosys/Botnix/docs/languages-frameworks/haskell.section.md

 <!-- TODO(@sternenseemann): we should document /somewhere/ that base == null etc. -->

-Like many language specific subsystems in nixpkgs, the Haskell infrastructure also has its own quirks when it comes to overriding.
+Like many language specific subsystems in botpkgs, the Haskell infrastructure also has its own quirks when it comes to overriding.
 Overriding of the *inputs* to a package at least follows the standard procedure.
 For example, imagine you need to build `nix-tree` with a more recent version of `brick` than the default